ericbrooke/setup_ruby_rails/README.md

 ```
 ssh -T git@github.com
 ```
-##A Setup up connection with github
+##A - Setup up connection with github with a new account

 If this is a new computer you will need to create a SSH key.
 These are the github [instructions](https://help.github.com/articles/generating-ssh-keys/)